 - Maximum Strength Fast-Max DM MAX Honey & Berry Flavor

 - Maximum Strength Fast-Max Severe Congestion & Cough

 Most other versions of Mucinex also contain guaifenesin but have acetaminophen as their main active ingredient.

 The side effects that people can experience with Mucinex are usually mild to moderate.
 Some of the common side effects typically affect three different systems of the body.

 Mucinex may also cause:

-Generally, if you use Mucinex as directed, you shouldn’t have serious side effects.
-However, overuse or misuse of the drug can cause problems.
-Using this drug at a dosage that’s too high may increase your risk of kidney stones.
+Generally, if you use guaifenesin or Mucinex as directed, you should not have serious side effects.
+However, overuse or misuse can cause problems.

-Mucinex comes in tablets or a liquid.
-Only people who are 12 years and older should take the tablets.
-They are not approved for use in children younger than 12 years.
-However, children as young as 4 years can use liquid Mucinex or Mucinex Mini-melts, which are granules that you sprinkle on your child’s tongue.
-Both of these products are specifically marked for children on the packaging.
+However, children as young as 4 years old can use liquid Mucinex or Mucinex Mini-Melts.
+Mini-Melts are granules that you sprinkle on the tongue.
+These products are specifically marked for children on the packaging.

-If your child is younger than 4 years, talk to your doctor about the best way to treat your child’s cough.
+If your child is younger than 4 years old, speak with their doctor about the best way to treat their cough.
 Side effects of Mucinex in children are generally the same as they are in adults.